stride3d/stride-docs/en/manual/get-started/visual-studio-extension.md

 <span class="badge text-bg-primary">Beginner</span>

-The **Stride Visual Studio extension** adds syntax highlighting, live code validation, error checking, and navigation.
-It also lets you you [edit shaders directly from Visual Studio](../graphics/effects-and-shaders/custom-shaders.md).
+The **Stride Visual Studio extension** lets you [edit shaders directly from Visual Studio](../graphics/effects-and-shaders/custom-shaders.md).

 You don't need to install the extension to use Stride, but we recommend it, especially for programmers.